december 11 calendar icon

-Gardening teaches us to choose, if we'll take the lessons of the garden and apply them to our lives.
+Gardening teaches us to choose.
 We choose the plants that will do well in our gardens.
 We choose flowers and species that will feed the bees and other pollinators.
 We choose grasses and undergrowth to provide a safe space for nature to take shelter.
-We choose where to locate plants.
-And each season, we compost annuals.
-Maintenance calls us to cut back the roses and other bushes and shrubs.
-We do so to keep them healthy and so that they will grow to be more beautiful.

 The lesson of pruning is also needed in our lives.

-Like our gardens, which may take on more and more plants until, instead of being a beautiful space, it becomes overgrown, many of us take on new responsibilities, cram in more activities, and keep adding.
+Like our gardens, which may take on more and more plants it becomes overgrown, we take on new responsibilities, cram in more activities.
 Our bed times get pushed back an hour.
 We wake up earlier.
-We take on that additional responsibility, or job.
-We are addicted to our phones.
+We take on that additional responsibility.

 Comments are moderated

 We encourage comments on articles and genuinely enjoy hearing from our visitors.
-However, please note that all comments are moderated and and will not immediately appear after you click SEND - so it is not a bug in the system that your comment isn't immediately visible.
+However, because of spam, please note that all comments are moderated and and will not immediately appear after you click SEND - so it is not a bug in the system that your comment isn't immediately visible.

 Only after Rugged Weeds has reviewed a comment will it be published, should we choose to do so.
 We reserve the right to not publish comments if they may negatively affect other visitors' experience to this site or understanding of the topic at hand.
 Thank you.